-In October 2022 Harmony team completed the demo of the robot Rosie which took place in the Future Mobility Park in Rotterdam (West) and it was delivered by part of the Harmony Consortium Team: City of Rotterdam, Future Mobility Network, Future Mobility Park, and Dutch Automated Mobility.
+In October 2022 Harmony team completed the demo of the self-driving delivery robot Rosie which took place at the Future Mobility Park in Rotterdam (West) and it was delivered by part of the Harmony Consortium Team: City of Rotterdam, Future Mobility Network, Future Mobility Park, and Dutch Automated Mobility.

 Harmony testing showed that robot Rosie can contribute to the city logistics, it helps decide which road to take.
 It proved that Rosie can drive in different weather conditions, on different roads from hills, to flat roads, curvy, crossroads, roundabouts etc.